What does really matter in image goal navigation?: Experimental Setup

-While this setting is switched to \code{True} as a default, there is consensus in the field that it should be set to \code{False}, as the goal is to decrease the sim2real gap and to evaluate agents in situations which are as close as possible to real physical robots and environments.
-Looking closer into the available code of \textit{ImageNav} repositories, it appears most use \texttt{Sliding=False} (\textit{DEBiT}~\cite{CrocoNav2024}, \textit{ZSEL}~\cite{al2022zero}, \textit{ZSON}~\cite{majumdar2022zson}, \textit{PIRLNav}~\cite{ramrakhya2023pirlnav}), with a couple of exceptions using \code{Sliding=True}, like \textit{FGPrompt}~\cite{sun2024fgprompt}.
+While this setting is switched to \code{True} by default, there is consensus in the field that it should be set to \code{False}, as the goal is to decrease the sim2real gap and to evaluate agents in situations which are as close as possible to real physical robots and environments.
+Looking closer into the available code of navigation repositories, it seems that indeed most use \code{Sliding=False} (\textit{DEBiT}~\cite{CrocoNav2024}, \textit{ZSEL}~\cite{al2022zero}, \textit{ZSON}~\cite{majumdar2022zson}, \textit{PIRLNav}~\cite{ramrakhya2023pirlnav}), with a couple of exceptions using \code{Sliding=True}, notably \textit{FGPrompt}~\cite{sun2024fgprompt} (details in \supmatp).
 We therefore performed experiments with both settings, and were surprised to see that there is a big influence of this parameter.
 Given its impact, we color-coded the entries in all tables into three different groups: (i) \boxslideyes{\code{Sliding=True}}: the visual encoder $\phi$ has been trained with this setting on; (ii) \boxslideno{\code{Sliding=False}}: it has been trained with this setting off; (iii) \boxpretrain{Pre-train}: the visual encoder $\phi$ has been pre-trained on an auxiliary task, typically relative pose and visibility estimation (RPVE).